Jaxelr/VueSimpleTemplate/Readme.md

 npm install
 ```

-Using the SpaServices from AspNet Core it will execute the webpack configurations once you build the site.
+Using the SpaServices from AspNet Core it will execute the webpack configurations once you build the site, or alternatively you can execute npm run dev from the command line.
+Verify the commands defined on the package.json for details.

 ---